Giridih district: Geography

-The district, covering an area of around 4854 km², is bounded on the north by Jamui district and Nawada district of Bihar state, on the east by the districts of Deoghar and Jamtara, on the south by Dhanbad and Bokaro, and on the west by Hazaribagh and Koderma districts.
+The district, covering an area of around 4854 km^{2}, is bounded on the north by Jamui district and Nawada district of Bihar state, on the east by the districts of Deoghar and Jamtara, on the south by Dhanbad and Bokaro, and on the west by Hazaribagh and Koderma districts.

 Giridih has an average elevation of 289 metres (948 feet). Śrī Sammeta Shikharji also known as the Parasnath Hills,it is one of the holiest place of Jainism, located in Giridih is the highest mountain peak in Jharkhand.
 It is a conical granite peak located 4,477 feet (1,382 metres) above the sea level.

 Gawan and Tisari blocks of the district have several mica mines, and coal is found abundantly at several places throughout the district.

 Parasnath Hills are located in the district.
 There are two major rivers, namely, the Barakar River and the Sakri River.
 Barakar River passes through Birni and Pirtand blocks.
 Sakari river drains the areas of Deori and Gawan blocks.
 There are several smaller rivers, including Usri, with a major tourist attraction - Usri Falls.